enwida/idpRepo/documents/frontend.md

 Afterwards, the navigation data for the corresponding chart id are requested from the web server.
 This data is then used to fill the combo boxes with their corresponding options.
 The product trees play an important role in this process.
-As a next step, the default values are applied to the elements a `getLines` event is triggered to the `ChartManager`.
-This way, the user sees the chart representing his/her default selection.
+As a next step, the default values are applied to the elements.

-When the users selects a new product configuration another `getLines` event is fired.
+When the users selects a new product configuration a `productSelectionChanged` event is fired.
 Moreover, the product selection elements adapt their values according to the product trees.

 #### Time Range Selection